 The first critical question would be “is this person really an alcoholic?”, or not.
 That is not an easy question.
 The best way to determine whether someone does have the disease of alcoholism, is to have a honest assessment and evaluation done by a professional.
 This, of course, requires the full and complete cooperation of the person involved.
 Until someone is willing to admit they might have a drinking problem, not much can be done to help them.

-3 Rules Of Being Supportive
+3 Key Rules

 TAKE CARE OF YOURSELF